 Campus Contacts & Websites

 - Boulder CWC will be led by Sonia DeLuca Fernández (Senior Vice Chancellor for Diversity, Equity and Inclusion), Dr. Dyonne Bergeron (Assistant Vice Chancellor for Inclusion and Student Achievement), Valerie Simons (Associate Vice Chancellor & TItle IX Coordinator), Teresa Wroe (Senior Director of Education and Prevention & Deputy Title IX Coordinator), Julie Volckens (OIEC Director of Assessment), Robert Stubbs (Director for Institutional Research), Dr. Frances Costa (IR Senior Researcher), and Dr. Amy Biesterfeld-Nakatani (IR Assistant Director for Assessment)

-- Colorado Springs CWC will be led by Dr. Stephany Rose Spaulding (Interim Associate Vice Chancellor for Equity, Diversity, and Inclusion) and Dr. Robyn Marschke (Director of Institutional Research)
+- Colorado Springs CWC led by Rame Hanna (Vice Chancellor for Equity, Diversity, and Inclusion) and Dr. Robyn Marschke (Director of Institutional Research)

-- System CWC will be led by Theodosia Cook (Chief Diversity Officer), Emily Osan (DEI Specialist), and Ryan Allred (Institutional Research Coordinator)
+- System CWC will be led by Emily Osan (DEI Specialist), and Ryan Allred (Institutional Research Coordinator)